leanerr/DeepSample4NLP/README.md

+To update the README for your DeepSample project, incorporating the new content for DeepSamplePy and fixing the GBS and RHC-S definitions, here's how you can proceed:

+---

 # DeepSample4NLP Projects

 DeepSample is a comprehensive sampling tool designed for performing advanced sampling techniques on datasets to facilitate enhanced analysis and processing.
 The project leverages Java for computational efficiency and Python for preprocessing and threshold calculations.
-It includes two main components: **DeepEST** and **SUPS**.
+It includes two main components: **DeepEST**, **SUPS**, and a new Python-based component **DeepSamplePy**.

 ## Table of Contents